-F 1:1 C

-Writi ing 14/D 1 0.1

-WR 121 English Composition 4
+GENERAL EDUCATION/FOUNDATIONAL REQUIREMENTS

+Writing

-WR 122 English Composition 4
+WR 121 WR 122 Academic Composition Argument, Research and Multimodal Composition 4

 or WR 227 Technical Writing

-Oral Comm unication
+Oral Commu

-SP 111 Fundamentals of Public Speaking 3-4

-or SP 114 Argumentation and Critical Discourse
+SP 111 or SP 114 Fundamentals of Public Speaking Argumentation and Critical Discourse 3-4

-or SP 115 Introduction to Intercultural Communication
+or SP 114 Introduction to Intercultural Communication

 or SP 218 Interpersonal Communication

 or SP 219 Small Group Communication

-Mathematic cs
+Mathematics 4

-MTH 105 Math in Society 4
+MTH 105 (or higher) Math in Society 4

-(or higher) ,
+Recommend:

+MTH 111 College Algebra

-Health (3 cr edits with HHP prefix) 3
+• dits with HHP prefix) 3

-' courses (1 credit each) are not to be duplicated
+HHP activity co ourses (1 credit each) are not to be duplicated

-, , , , , , , , , , , , , , , , , , , ,

-See pages 46 and 47 for course listings.
-One of the courses must be a cultural literacy course, designated with an asterisk.
+GENERAL EDUCATION/DISCIPLINE STUDIES See the Discipline Studies list for options.
+One of the courses must be designated on the list as a cultural literacy course.

-Arts and Let At least three ters (3) courses from at least two (2) prefixes.
+Arts and Lett At least three (ters 3) courses from at least two (2) prefixes.
 9-12

-Social Scien ce 12-16

-At least four (4) courses from at least two (2) prefixes.
+Social Science At least four (4 Recommend: ce l) courses from at least two (2) prefixes.
+12-16

-Recommend:

 GEOG 106 Economic Geography 4

 GEOG 201 World Regional Geography I 1 4

 GEOG 202 World Regional Geography II 1 4

+Plus another course from the Social Science Discipline Studies list that does not have a GEOG prefix.